zzzprojects/learn-orm/tutorials/net-5/preview-4.md

 ## Reducing the Size of Container Images

-Everyone always looking for opportunities to make .NET container images smaller and easier to use.
+Everyone is always looking for opportunities to make .NET container images smaller and easier to use.

- - In Preview 4, that dramatically reduces the size of the aggregate images you pull in multi-stage-build scenarios which is a very common pattern.
+ - Preview 4, dramatically reduces the size of the aggregate images you pull in multi-stage-build scenarios which is a very common pattern.
  - We re-based the SDK image on top of the ASP.NET image instead of buildpack-deps.

 This change has the following win for multi-stage builds.